Best Airport Lounges in Asia: From Tokyo to Bangkok

 Look, you've probably already heard that Changi is the world's best airport.
 I'm not going to argue with that - but I will say the lounges are only part of the reason why.
 The airport itself is so good that you could skip the lounge entirely and still have a great time at the Jewel waterfall or the butterfly garden.

 That said, the Singapore Airlines SilverKris Lounge is a masterclass in what a business class lounge should be.
 The food spread covers local hawker-style dishes (the chicken rice is legit) alongside international options.
-What I appreciate most is the space - it never feels cramped, even when it's busy.
+The best part is the space, which never feels cramped, even when it's busy.

 For Priority Pass holders, the Marhaba Lounge and Ambassador Transit Lounge are solid picks.
 They won't blow your mind, but they're clean, well-stocked, and a huge upgrade from the terminal floor.